-- 1. Begin with the basic rectangular structure described in "Getting Started with Automatic Roof Styles" on page 58. - 2. - 3.
-Use the Select Objects lool to select one of the walls drawn vertically on screen. - 4.
+- 1. Begin with the basic rectangular structure described in "Getting Started with Automatic Roof Styles" on page 2. - 2.
+Use the Select Objects tool to select one of the walls drawn vertically on screen. - 3.
 Open the Wall Specification dialog and on the Roof panel, check Full Gable Wall and click OK.
-See "To set a wall's roof directives" on page 59. - Alternatively, you can click the Change to Gable Wall(s) and edit button. - To remove the Full Gable Wall attribute from a selected wall, click the Change to Hip Wall(s) edit button. - 5.
-Make the same changes to the other vertically-drawn wall. - 6.
-Select Build> Roof> Build Roof to open the Build Roof dialog and click OK.
+See "To set a wall's roof directives" on page 3.

+- Alternatively, you can click the Change to Gable Wall(s) dedit button. - To remove the Full Gable Wall attribute from a selected wall, click the Change to Hip Wall(s) add edit button. - 4.
+Make the same changes to the other vertically-drawn wall. - 5.
+Select Build> Roof> Build Roof (a) to open the Build Roof dialog and click OK.